RafalWilinski/lobby/README.md

 1. Run `npm run dev` to start the application
 2. In separate tab run `npm run test:nightwatch` to start tests suite

+### Administration Panel

+Application has a special administration panel for redefining consts, e.g. Skills and Promoters.
+To access it run `npm run dev` and `npm run admin`, then head to `http://localhost:1337` and use `admin:ADmin12` credentials.